Samsung Dryer Warranty: Cost, Coverage and Plans (2026)

 Pros and cons of Samsung dryer warranties

-Samsung dryers have a very limited manufacturer’s warranty, although it can be extended for up to seven years with the Samsung Care+ plan.
-The extended warranty also adds some extra benefits, including 24/7 help.
+Samsung dryers have a very limited manufacturer’s warranty, although it can be extended to up to seven years with the Samsung Care+ plan.
+The extended warranty also adds benefits like 24/7 help and power surge coverage.

 Pros